Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hãi hùng

-The bodies of monster centipedes can be up to 2.6 m long - Photo: Claude Bernard Lyon University 1
+The bodies of monster centipedes can be up to 2.6 m long - Photo: Claude Bernard Lyon 1 University

-"Now with the complete head - the lower jaw, the eyes and these features - it can help us understand where this creature is in evolution," said Dr Lheritier.
+"Now with the complete head - the lower jaw, the eyes and these features - it can help us understand where this creature is in evolution," said Dr. Lheritier.

-Previously, its physical features led scientists to suspect that it was closely related to modern centipedes.
+Previously, its physical features had led scientists to suspect that it was closely related to modern centipedes.
 Now, thanks to new anatomical features, they have officially confirmed it.

 However, it still carries hybrid traits with other animal groups that scientists will need to continue studying to find answers.